LBHackney-IT/API-Playbook/README.md

 >
 > I want my code to be open source and public
 >
-> So I can showcase my work, get review and feedback from a wider group than just my colleagues
+> So I can showcase my work and contribute to the wider community

-> As a developer outside of Hackney
->
+- why GitHub
-> I want Hackney's code to be open source and public
+- how to work in open source securely
->
-> So I can be inspired by and utilise code developed at Hackney

 ### Test-driven approach

+- why we use tdd practice
+- resources for learning tdd
+- (triangulation)
+- how to use a test suite to ensure quality is high

 ## Monitoring